 Fig. 1.
-Diagrams presenting a multi-view model
+Diagrams presenting a multiview model.

-that can be used to detect inconsistencies like the ones contained in Fig. 1.
+The contribution of this article is a comparison of two metamodeling approaches that can be used to detect inconsistencies like the ones contained in Figure 1.
 The approaches differ in terms of their completeness (i.e., the kinds of inconsistencies that can be detected) and the level of automation provided.
-We make this more precise in the next subsection.
+We make this more precise in the next section.

-1.1 Model conformance and multi-view consistency checking
+1.1 Model Conformance and Multiview Consistency Checking

-The presence of a clearly specified, understandable, tool-supported metamodel for a modelling language makes it feasible to carry out model conformance and multi-view consistency checking (MVCC).
-A metamodel captures the syntax and semantics of all the modelling concepts in a language (e.g., concepts such as classes, objects, procedures, processes, documents, and services) and thus provides the context needed for expressing well-formedness constraints for models and on multiple views.
-With model conformance, it is checked that a model satisfies the constraints captured in the metamodel, i.e., that the model is indeed a valid instance of the metamodel.
-With MVCC, it is shown that two or more diagrams, each presenting a different view, do not contradict each other according to a set of (meta-level) rules.
+The presence of a clearly specified, understandable, tool-supported metamodel for a modeling language makes it feasible to carry out model conformance and multiview consistency checking (MVCC).
+A metamodel captures the syntax and semantics of all the modeling concepts in a language (e.g., concepts such as classes, objects, procedures, processes, documents, and services) and thus provides the context needed for expressing well-formedness constraints for models and on multiple views.
+With model conformance, a model is checked that it satisfies the constraints captured in the metamodel, that is, that the model is indeed a valid instance of the metamodel.
+With MVCC, it is shown that two or more diagrams, each presenting a different view, do not contradict each other according to a set of (metalevel) rules.
 As we shall see shortly, it is possible to unify the definitions of MVCC and model conformance checking.

-The constraints encoded in a metamodel in turn lead us to a precise definition of model conformance and multi-view consistency as follows.
+The constraints encoded in a metamodel in turn lead us to a precise definition of model conformance and multiview consistency as follows.

-Formally, model conformance - i.e., checking that a model satisfies the well-formedness constraints of a language - and multi-view consistency checking can be defined as follows.
-Let L be a modelling language, and MM a metamodel for L. Let M be a model, expressed in the language L. MM consists of a set of constraints, which can conceptually be partitioned into those capturing the abstract syntax of L, and the semantics of L, i.e., $MM = SYNTAX \cup SEM$.
-The semantic constraints can, conceptually, be partitioned into those that define the semantics of a single view (e.g., class diagrams in UML) and those that define the consistency of multiple views1.
-Thus, if v1 and v2 are views expressible in language L, then where SVC(v1) is the set of semantic constraints on the view v1, and MVC(v1, v2)is the set of semantic constraints on the two views v1, v2.
+Formally, model conformance, that is, checking that a model satisfies the well-formedness constraints of a language, and multiview consistency checking can be defined as follows.
+Let L be a modeling language, and MM a metamodel for L. Let M be a model expressed in the language L. MM consists of a set of constraints which can conceptually be partitioned into those capturing the abstract syntax of L, and the semantics of L, that is, $MM \cong SYNTAX \cup SEM$ .
+The semantic constraints can conceptually be partitioned into those that define the semantics of a single view (e.g., class diagrams in UML) and those that define the consistency of multiple views.
+Thus, if v1 and v2 are views expressible in language L, then where SVC(v1) is the set of semantic constraints on the view v1, and MVC(v1, v2) is the set of semantic constraints on the two views v1, v2.

-$$\begin{split} \mathit{SEM} \;\; \widehat{=} \;\; \forall \, v1 \in L \bullet \mathit{SVC}(v1) \land \\ \forall \, v1, v2 \in L \mid v1 \neq v2 \bullet \mathit{MVC}(v1, v2) \end{split}$$ i.e., the model M satisfies each well-formedness constraint c of the metamodel MM.
+$$\begin{split} SEM & \widehat{=} \quad \forall v1 \in L \bullet SVC(v1) \land \\ \forall v1, v2 \in L \mid v1 \neq v2 \bullet MVC(v1, v2), \end{split}$$ that is, the model M satisfies each well-formedness constraint c of the metamodel MM.
 Note that if the model M consists of two or more views (e.g., a class diagram and a statechart in UML) then conforms(M, MM) will establish that (a) M conforms to the metamodel and (b) the views are mutually consistent.